zorn/mikezornek.com/content/posts/2022/6/8-standup/index.md

 ❤️ **Feeling:** Another low energy coding day day.
 Just not feeling it.

 ✅ **Accomplishments(Tuesday):** Bought my conference ticket and plane ticket for [ElixirConf 2022].
 Going for the training day as well.
 Opted for the Instrumenting Elixir Applications class.
 Finished reading my [testing book], it was really good.
 Also bookmarked the [Domain-Driven Design in Practice course][course] of the same author.
 Seems relevant to my interests.
-Watched the Phillies [come back] (again) in the ninth to win it.
+Watched the Phillies [come back][come back] (again) in the ninth to win it.
 They are on fire.

 [ElixirConf 2022]: https://2022.elixirconf.com/
 [testing book]: https://www.manning.com/books/unit-testing